spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Verify in the Inspector that only one client worker entity, one player controller entity and one player character entity exist.
   * In the Unreal Editor Toolbar, click Stop when you're done.
   * Shut down the deployment if this doesn't happen automatically.
-* These tests can also be run in the cloud by deploying the `PlayerDisconnectGym` map and launching two clients.
+* These tests can also be run in the cloud by deploying the SpatialPlayerDisconnectGym and launching two clients.
 -----
 2019-11-15: Page added with editorial review